Why a Generator Powers Some Devices but Not Others (And What to Do Safely)

 2) Voltage drop under load can make electronics “refuse” to run

 Modern electronics often shut down when voltage dips outside safe ranges.
-That can look like “the generator won’t power it,” when it’s really the device protecting itself.
+That can look like “the generator won’t power it,” when it is really the device protecting itself from unstable or weak power.

-3) One outlet group can overload even if the generator isn’t maxed out
+3) One outlet group can overload even if the generator is not maxed out

 Safe Steps to Try (In Order)

-- Redistribute loads: move the “problem appliance” to a different generator outlet group if available.
+3. Redistribute loads: move the “problem appliance” to a different generator outlet group if available and if the manual supports that use.

-- Use the shortest, thickest extension cord you can: long/thin cords can drop voltage under load.
-(See: Extension Cord Sizing for Generators.)
+4. Use the shortest, thickest extension cord you can: long or thin cords can drop voltage under load.
+See: Extension Cord Sizing for Generators.

-- Stop repeated failed starts: if an appliance hums/stalls repeatedly, stop testing—this can damage motors and generator windings.
+6. Stop repeated failed starts: if an appliance hums, stalls, or cycles repeatedly, stop testing.
+This can damage motors, cords, appliances, and generator components.

 Common Mistakes to Avoid

-- Assuming “some power” means everything is fine.
-Partial power can be a warning sign of overload or voltage instability.
+• Assuming “some power” means everything is fine.
+Partial power can be a warning sign of overload, outlet mismatch, cord voltage drop, or voltage instability.

-- Using thin household cords for high-demand appliances.
-Heat + voltage drop = trouble.
+• Using thin household cords for high-demand appliances.
+Heat plus voltage drop can create trouble quickly.

-- Repeatedly forcing a motor/compressor to start.
-If it won’t start after a safe load reduction, stop.
+• Repeatedly forcing a motor or compressor to start.
+If it will not start after a safe load reduction, stop.

 When to Stop Testing and Reassess

-- Lights flicker hard or appliances cycle on/off repeatedly
+• Lights flicker hard or appliances cycle on and off repeatedly

-- UPS / medical devices alarm or sensitive electronics behave erratically
+• UPS units, medical devices, or sensitive electronics alarm or behave erratically

 FAQ